University of Peradeniya: Faculties and institutions

 The university has eight academic faculties of study.
 These faculties contain 72 departments.
 In addition, the university has two postgraduate institutions and six affiliated centres.
-At the beginning, it had only three present-day faculties — the Faculty of Arts, the Faculty of Medicine and the Faculty of Science.
-Departments of Law and Oriental Studies functioned separately.
-Since then, five other faculties have been added.
-The latest addition is the Faculty of Allied Health Science, established in 2005.
+The first Faculty to be established was the Faculty of Arts.
+The Departments of Law and Oriental Studies functioned separately but have since come under the Faculty of Arts.
+Since then, eight other faculties have been added.
+The latest addition is the Faculty of Management, established in 2015.

-The Post-graduate Institute of Science (PGIS) and Post-graduate Institute of Agriculture (PGIA) are the institutions established in the university.
+The Postgraduate Institute of Agriculture (PGIA) and Postgraduate Institute of Humanities and Social Sciences (PGIHS) and Postgraduate Institute of Medical Science (PGIMS) and Postgraduate Institute of Science (PGIS) are the institutions established in the university.
 PGIS is a national institute established by the Ministry of Higher Education, Sri Lanka in 1996.
 PGIA was established in 1975 and offers three postgraduate degrees.
 PGIA offers postgraduate-level courses in Agricultural disciplines.
 In addition to these institutions, Senerath Paranavitana Teaching and Research Museum functions affiliated with the Department of Archaeology, Faculty of Arts.
 It was established in 1960.

 Ranking

-In 2022, Times Higher Education World University Rankings placed the University of Peradeniya first in Sri Lanka and 401–500 band in the world university ranking.
+In 2023, Times Higher Education World University Rankings placed the University of Peradeniya first in Sri Lanka and 301–400 band in the world university ranking.
 This is the highest world ranking that any university in Sri Lanka has reached in recent history.
 The University of Peradeniya has also been ranked first in Sri Lanka under other popular university rankings schemes such as Times Higher Education world university rankings, QS world university rankings and U.S. News & World Report global university ranking in 2022.
 In 2019–2020, according to the University Ranking by Academic Performance (URAP), the University of Peradeniya ranked first in Sri Lanka and 1123rd in the world.
 The University of Peradeniya was ranked No. 1 in Sri Lanka based on total ResearchGate scores.
+The QS World University Rankings ranked the university 350th in Asia in 2025.